akostrik/CPP_module_42/README.md

   + pop_heap removes the largest element from a max heap
   + make_heap creates a max heap out of a range of elements
   + sort_heap turns a max heap into a range of elements sorted in ascending order
-  + max returns the greater of the given values
+  + max, min returns the greater of the given values
-  + max_element returns the largest element in a range
+  + max_element,min_element returns the largest element in a range
-  + min returns the smaller of the given value
-  + min_element returns the smallest element in a range
   + lexicographical_compare returns true if one range is lexicographically less than another
   + next_permutation generates the next greater lexicographic permutation of a range of elements
   + prev_permutation generates the next smaller lexicographic permutation of a range of elements